sww1235/CookBook/ideas.md

 -   add ability to convert between volume and weight measurements

--   recipies are stored in json format files
+-   recipes are stored in json format files